skumagai3/deepvoid_misc/docs/CURRICULAR_USAGE_GUIDE.md

 7. **Memory Management**: Use appropriate batch sizes for your hardware

 The curricular training approach provides robust, multi-scale void detection with careful handling of class imbalance issues!

+---

+## Log Transform Preprocessing Explained

+### What is Log Transform Preprocessing?

+Log transform preprocessing applies a logarithmic transformation to the density data before feeding it to the neural network.
+In DeepVoid, this specifically uses a **log₁₀ transformation** followed by standardization.

+### Why Use Log Transform?

+Cosmic density fields have **extreme dynamic ranges** - meaning they can have very low density values (in voids) and very high density values (in dense regions like halos).
+This creates several problems for neural networks:

+1. **Extreme Value Ranges**: Raw density values might range from near 0 in voids to thousands in dense regions
+2. **Skewed Distributions**: Most of the volume is low-density (voids and walls), with only small regions of high density
+3. **Training Instability**: Neural networks struggle with such wide ranges of input values
+4. **Gradient Problems**: Very large values can cause exploding gradients, while very small values lead to vanishing gradients

+### How Log Transform Helps

+The logarithmic transformation **compresses the dynamic range**:

+- **Before**: Density values from 0.1 to 10,000 (5 orders of magnitude)
+- **After log₁₀**: Values from -1 to 4 (compressed to ~5 units)

+This compression makes the data:
+- **More normally distributed**: The transformation makes the skewed density distribution more symmetric
+- **Easier to learn**: Neural networks perform better with inputs in moderate ranges
+- **More stable**: Reduces gradient explosion/vanishing problems
+- **Better balanced**: Gives equal "weight" to low and high density regions in the learning process

+### When to Use Log Transform

+Use log transform preprocessing when:
+- Your density data has very wide dynamic ranges (common in cosmological simulations)
+- Standard preprocessing leads to training instability
+- The model has trouble learning void structures (very low density regions)
+- You notice the loss function oscillating wildly during training

+### Real-World Example

+In cosmic void detection:
+- **Voids** might have density contrast δ = -0.9 (very underdense)
+- **Walls** might have δ = 0.1 (slightly overdense)
+- **Halos** might have δ = 100+ (extremely overdense)

+After log transform, these become more manageable values that the neural network can learn from more effectively, allowing it to distinguish between these different cosmic structures with better accuracy.

+**Important**: Always use the same preprocessing method for both training AND prediction - if you train with log transform, you must also predict with log transform!